glassb/solar-forecast/README.md

 # Solar Energy Production Forecaster

 This Python program generates a short-term energy production forecast for a residential rooftop PV system.
-The program uses a series of linear regression models that estimates energy production 15 minutes into the future based on current metrics.
+The program uses a series of linear regression models to estimate energy production 15 minutes into the future based on current metrics.
 Predictions are recursivelly fed back to the model to generate a longer term forecast.

 ## Results